-- Cancer of the tail.
-In rare instances, cancer can be the cause of your pet's tail discomfort.
+- In rare instances, cancer can be the cause of your pet's tail discomfort.

 Any time your pet is in pain or not feeling well warrants a call to your veterinarian.
 Although the reasons listed here are the most common causes, there may be other reasons why a tail is limp, and they could be quite serious.

-In most cases, a week or so of rest will cure the tail ailment caused by strain or sprain, though some studies show as many as 16 percent of animals will have some lasting effect to the tail.
+In most cases, a week or so of rest will cure the tail ailment caused by strain or sprain, though some research shows as many as 16 percent of animals will have some lasting effect to the tail.

 Your veterinarian can diagnose the precise cause and advise you if any additional treatment or pain medication is necessary.
 In some instances, anti-inflammatory drugs may be prescribed.